pamosima/LTROPS-2341_Lab-Guide/Missions/README.md

 ## Missions

 Beneath you will find information regarding your missions.
+:warning:
-It's important to follow the steps for your assigned site:
+:exclamation: It's important to follow the steps for your assigned site!

 ### Mission Overview